11 Basic Trade Terms Alibaba Incoterms【Incoterms Explained】

 - FOB- Free on Board

-Unlike EXW, this term takes the supplier’s responsibility further up to the point where the supplier takes the item to the nearest port and clears them for export.
+Unlike EXW, Alibaba trade terms fob takes the supplier’s responsibility further up to the point where the supplier takes the item to the nearest port and clears them for export.
 The buyer can choose to work with freight forwarders who are mostly stationed at or near the port or pick the item by themselves.
 Third-party inspectors can assess the goods at the port once the seller presents them.
 Once goods leave a country, the responsibility shifts to the buyer.